 - A list of those courses you are considering as part of your proposal.
 Use the online course schedules to find selections.

 After you and your advisers have agreed on your proposed major or minor:

 - Fill out the proposal form and have it signed by your advisers.
 Give each of them a copy of your proposal, and keep one for yourself.
 Also give them a copy of the Faculty Recommendation Form.
 (The originals will be duplicated for faculty committee use, so please either type, using the online PDF, or print legibly in dark ink.)

-- Bring your completed proposal form and essays to Lattimore 206, where an academic adviser will meet with you to review and sign your proposal.
+- Bring your completed proposal form and essays to Dewey 4209-B, where an academic adviser will meet with you to review and sign your proposal.

 - The Faculty Committee is comprised of representatives of each of the College’s divisions: humanities, social sciences, and natural sciences.
 Within a week of the review meeting, you’ll be notified by mail of the committee’s decision.